 Jerry F. Gillooly, Organist

 Jerry Gillooly has been a church organist since 1957 and joined the staff at Roberts Park United Methodist Church in 2001.
 He majored in music education in college, receiving B.S. and M.S. degrees at Indiana State University with organ, piano, and trumpet as his primary instruments.
 Jerry taught in the Avon and Perry Township Schools, and for twenty years was a music teacher in the Plainfield Schools.
 He and his wife Pat are the parents of two daughters and are Papa and Grammy to five grandchildren.
-Jerry is most grateful for the recent renovation of Roberts Park’s pipe organ.
+Jerry is most grateful for the renovation of the Roberts Park’s pipe organ.
 With God’s help, he strives to enhance the worship services through the use of this glorious instrument.

 Richard Smith, Business Administrator